SS Walnut: Later career

 After Walnut's arrival in Halifax, the ship was detained at the French Cable Wharf in Dartmouth, Nova Scotia.
 The ship was sold by auction to pay for expenses from the voyage.
 During the protracted legal process surrounding her refugee passengers, the ship was stripped of its brass fittings by thieves and scuttled in shallow water in Dartmouth.
 The ship was sold at another auction in 1951 and rebuilt by the Quebec firm Borromee Verreault.
-Walnut was renamed Keta and worked on the St. Lawrence River and Canadian Arctic until the ship was scrapped in 1975.
+Walnut was renamed Keta and worked on the St. Lawrence River and Canadian Arctic until 1967 or 68.
+The ship was scrapped in 1975 at Les Méchins.

 Commemoration

 Passengers who arrived aboard Walnut and their families remained in contact and organized several re-unions.
 Many shared photographs to remember their journey which were featured in a display at the Pier 21 museum which opened in the former immigration terminal in 1999.
 When the Pier 21 museum reopened as national museum, the Canadian Museum of Immigration at Pier 21 in 2014, Walnut was featured in an interactive video which presents visitors with the 1948 Walnut controversy and asks them how they would have responded.